 - 1. Describe how the rivers are changing the land in each picture. - 2.
-What evidence would suggest that the land pictured was sculpted by a flowing stream or river? - Images of Flowing Rivers Word Document (745 KB) - Images of Flowing Rivers Adobe PDF (257 KB)
+What evidence would suggest that the land pictured was sculpted by a flowing stream or river?

-Revisiting Investigation Question 5
+Revisiting the Investigation Question

-Complete this investigation by asking your students the following:

-1. How does a river change the land?
+Complete this investigation by asking students the following: "How does a river change the land?"